prudhvi-yashwanth/Linux_Shell_Scripting/Linux_Shell_Scripting/Day-16-SSHconnection.md

 ~/.ssh/id_ed25519_new.pub
 ```

+The comment contains the rotation date.

 ---

-# Step 2: Add the New Public Key
+## Step 2 - Add the New Public Key

 Copy the new public key to the server: